 Why replace your sewing machine needles?

 Needles go blunt quicker than you might imagine.
 After 3-4 projects your needle is past its best, you might end up getting skipped stitches or hear a sort of plucking noise as it goes through the fabric.
-You can stock up with our 100 pack of universal needles to keep you sewing non-stop!
+You can stock up from a range of different needles in our online shop so you always have a fresh one ready to go.

-You’re sewing with a wide variety of fabric, a stretch swimsuit material sewn with the wrong needle will leave you with holes in your seams.
+If you’re sewing with a wide variety of fabric you will need to change your neeedles around.
+A stretch swimsuit material sewn with the wrong needle will leave you with holes in your seams.

 Sewing Machine Needle Sizes